canpesc/common-digital-layout/README.md

 The goal of the CanPESC Common Digital Layout Working Group is to reduce the effort other institutions and transcript hubs to implement a transcript-to-pdf solution.
 This is a common need for organizations adopting the PESC standards and it would be good to not have to reinvent the wheel!

 This repository demonstrates primarily taking an XML file and generating HTML using an XSL transform.
-Combining HTML with CSS styling allows the user to create a visually appealing and printable document.
+Combining HTML with CSS styling allows the user to create a visually appealing and printable document in PDF form.

 See our whitepaper on the PESC.org website: